tromey/emacs-ffi/README.md

 * A C pointer will be returned as a user-pointer (a new Lisp type introduced by the dynamic module patch).

+* A structure is also represented as a user-pointer.
+When a structure is returned by value from a foreign function, the resulting user-pointer will have a finalizer attached that will free the memory when the user-pointer is garbage collected.

 # Exported Functions